la3rence/websocket-cluster/README-en.md

 ### Access docker API on macOS

-The best practice is using the image `alpine/socat` to expose. (
+The best practice is using the image `alpine/socat` to expose a tcp socket. (
 see: [usage of socat](https://github.com/alpine-docker/socat#example)).

 ```shell